funlw65/funlw65.github.io/README.md

 -= [About](about.md) -=- [Blog](news.md) =-
 <hr />

-## :boom: Welcome to my GitHub pages :boom:
+## :boom: Welcome to my GitHub pages

 Well, first of all, many thanks to the [GitHub](https://pages.github.com/) for providing one static web site for every github account - considering that the web hosting become expensive and ephemeral, this is great!
 And also, thank you for your visit!